karideeps/doctorkhimji/README.md

 I am going to cap the width at 1024px so readers don't have pan their head when reading the website.

+For any text fields, I limited the size to 768px so users don't have to scroll their eyes too much when they read.

 Questions/comments for Hussain: